exonum/exonum-doc/src/architecture/services.md

   read request endpoints.)
 - Are there any maintenance tasks needed for the service?
 Do the tasks need to be invoked automatically, or authorized by system administrators?
-  (These tasks could be implemented in the commit event handler of the service, or as private API endpoints.)
+  (These tasks could be implemented in the block commit handler of the service, or as private API endpoints.)
 - What parameters do maintenance tasks require?
 Are these parameters local to each node that the service runs on, or do they need to be agreed by the blockchain maintainers?
-(The answer determines whether a parameter should be a part of the local configuration or stored in the blockchain.)
+(The answer determines whether a parameter should be provided to the the service locally or stored in the blockchain.)

 !!! tip
     [The Cryptocurrency Tutorial](../get-started/create-service.md)